-- Breadth-first search first-out) queue. - It always selects one of the earliest elements added to the frontier. - If the list of paths on the frontier is $[p_1, p_2, \dots, p_r]$: - p_1 is selected.
-Its neighbors are added to the end of the queue, after p_r . - p2 is selected next. - This approach implies that the paths from the start node are generated in order of the number of arcs in the path. - One of the paths with the fewest arcs is selected at each stage.
+- Breadth-first search treats the frontier as a FIFO (first-in, first-out) queue. - It always selects one of the earliest elements added to the frontier. - If the list of paths on the frontier is $[p_1, p_2, \ldots, p_r]$: - p_1 is selected.
+Its neighbors are added to the end of the queue, after p_r . - p_2 is selected next. - This approach implies that the paths from the start node are generated in order of the number of arcs in the path. - One of the paths with the fewest arcs is selected at each stage.